ConPaaS-team/conpaas/docs/installation.rst

 Note that :file:`config.php` must contain the :envvar:`CONPAAS_CONF_DIR` option, pointing to the directory mentioned in the previous step

+By default, PHP sets a default maximum size for uploaded files to 2Mb (and 8Mb to HTTP POST requests).
+However, in the web frontend, users will need to upload larger files (for example, a WordPress tarball is about 5Mb, a MySQL dump can be tens of Mb).
+To set higher limits, set the properties `post_max_size` and `upload_max_filesize` in file :file:`/etc/php5/apache2/php.ini`.
+Note that property `upload_max_filesize` cannot be larger than property `post_max_size`.

 Enable SSL if you want to use your frontend via https, for example by issuing the following commands::